fastify/fastify-mysql/README.md

 [![neostandard javascript style](https://img.shields.io/badge/code_style-neostandard-brightgreen?style=flat)](https://github.com/neostandard/neostandard)

 Fastify MySQL connection plugin; with this you can share the same MySQL connection pool in every part of your server.
 Under the hood the [mysql2](https://github.com/sidorares/node-mysql2) is used.
-If you don't use the `connectionString` option, the options that you pass to `register` will be passed to the MySQL pool builder.
+If you don't use the `connectionString` option, the options you pass to `register` will be passed to the MySQL pool builder.

 _Important:_ All MySQL2 options will be ignored when using `connectionString`, if you want to pass additional options to MySQL2 use `uri` instead of `connectionString`.